Derpius/vm-condenser/README.md

 Due to the various `Unsubscribe` functions unsubscribing **all** event handlers within the same Lua VM, any packages that don't specify the optional callback parameter to remove only that handler **will** remove **every other package's event handlers loaded into this VM**.

 Some packages may also pollute the global table due to expecting their own environment to work in, although that's bad practice anyway some packages may do this due to not being designed to share an env.

+Any package using persistent data will have its settings applied to this package's `PersistentData.toml`